kanorado23/PyScripts/README.md

 # PyScripts
-'''home for python scripts use all the time for directory searches, file manipulations'''
+Python scripts commonly used for directory searches, file manipulations